The detection and rectification for identity-switch based on unfalsified control: Related works

 \subsection{Other types of learning-based tracking}

 Motiontrack \cite{ref16} employs trained interaction and patrol modules to handle complex motion in dense crowds and reidentify lost trajectories.
 CBIOU \cite{ref4} extends the detection and tracking matching space by adding a buffer, mitigating the impact of irregular motion.
 MAAtrack \cite{ref10} proposes a novel tracking association method that models fuzzy matching by searching for potential track detections with similar distances.
 In recent years, the successful application of transformer \cite{ref26} in the visual domain, particularly the work by \cite{ref27}, has sparked a wave of combining transformer with multi-object tracking.
 Approaches such as \cite{ref8,ref18,ref19} treat multi-object tracking as a sequence prediction problem, where each sequence corresponds to a trajectory of an object.
 MOTR \cite{ref8}, in particular, achieves end-to-end multi-object tracking by tracking queries and objects.
+Additionally, utilizing federated learning \cite{ref43} can address data privacy issues in multi-object tracking processes.

+In conclusion, existing methods are insufficient to rectify the occurrence of identity-switch.
+Therefore, we propose unfctrack, which efficiently addresses the identity-switch problem in multi-object tracking using unfalsified control.